What are Switch-Rated Plugs & Connectors?

 Switch-rated plugs and connectors are specialized electrical components designed to facilitate the safe connection and disconnection of electrical devices or equipment under load.
 Unlike conventional plugs and connectors, which may pose risks of arcing or electrical faults during switching operations, switch-rated variants are engineered to reduce the dangers associated with load bearing operations and withstand the conditions present in many industrial environments.

 Workplace safety concerns prompted the development of switch-rated connectors.
-In the 1950s, a French electrician witnessed an arc incident that began the search for safer connection solutions.
-According to Molex, in the United States alone, an average of one worker is killed every day in an average of 20 daily arc flash incidents.
-Switch-rated connector products help organizations reduce accidents, limit equipment downtime, and achieve code compliance.
+According to Molex, in the United States alone an average of one worker is killed every day in an average of 20 daily arc flash incidents.
+Modern interconnects, including switch-rated connector products, help reduce accidents, limit equipment downtime, and achieve code compliance.

 Design Notes

-- Standards: Switch-rated connectors are not a standardized interface, but they are subject to approval by a variety of international agencies, including the National Electrical Code (NEC 430.102(B)(1); Occupational Safety and Health Administration (OSHA) (requirements for lockout/tagout [LOTO] safety), and the low voltage directive (LVD) (2014/35/EU).
+- Standards: Switch-rated plugs and receptacles are not a standardized interface, but they are subject to approval by a variety of international agencies, including the National Electrical Code (NEC 430.102(B)(1); Occupational Safety and Health Administration (OSHA) (requirements for lockout/tagout [LOTO] safety), and the low voltage directive (LVD) (2014/35/EU).
 UL 2682 provides guidelines for switches and related interconnects that can be used to disconnect equipment, even while energized, and applies to switch-rated connectors.

 - Sealing: Switch-rated connectors are frequently deployed in industrial settings where IP protection is needed to seal connections against moisture and debris.

-- Current rating: Typical current ratings can range from 20 amps to 1000 amps or more.
+- Current rating: Typical current ratings can range from 20 amps to 200 amps or more.
 Switch-rated connectors are rated only in AC as a switch.

 - Impedance: Generally, switch-rated plugs and connectors are designed to have low impedance to minimize voltage drop and power loss across the connection.
 This is especially important in high-current applications where efficiency and performance are critical.